awsbpfeiff/Systems-Manager-Labs/lab_17_hybridactivations.md

 1. Servers registered through Hybrid Activations can be treated like a native AWS instance including gathering Inventory, Patching, Tagging, and command execution.

-1. WHen prepping your on-premises machines for **Systems Manager** you will need to use a tool to bootstrap the instances with the agent and run the registration commands.
+1. When prepping your on-premises machines for **Systems Manager** you will need to use a tool to bootstrap the instances with the agent and run the registration commands.

 1. Activation code will disappear once you navigate away from the page.
 It is best to store it safely in a secrets management tool.